Dhruv0044/PythonTraining/README.md

 Day 4- Dictionary, Frozenset, Conditional Statements and Operators

-Day 5- Loops and Functions.
+Day 5- Loops and Functions

+Day 6- Class and NumPy